Hunga9k50doker/open-loop/README.md

 ## **make sure you have same number account and proxy**

-if you already have account you can put `access-token` to `tokens.txt`,
+if you already have account you can put `access-token` to `token.txt`,

 put your proxy in file `proxy.txt` format `http://username:pass@ip:port`